Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Theoretical Analysis of DGRL

 \subsection{Policy Improvement via DBU}

-We now formalize how the Distance-Based Update (DBU) yields policy improvement.
+We now formalize how the Distance-Based Update (DBU) yields policy improvement in structured action spaces.
 The argument uses the performance-difference identity together with standard bounds that relate policy divergence to the change in discounted state distributions.

-\begin{proposition}[Trust Region Projection] Minimizing the DBU objective $\|\varphi_\theta(s) - \bar{a}\|^2$ is equivalent to a generalized M-step in an Expectation-Maximization procedure, effectively minimizing the KL-divergence between the current policy and a target distribution centered at $\bar{a}$.
-Under local $\beta$-smoothness of the action-value function and a step size constrained by Prop.~\ref{prop:chebyshev_invariance}, this update satisfies the conditions that ensure monotonic policy improvement $J(\pi_\mathrm{new}) \ge J(\pi_\mathrm{old})$ in expectation. \end{proposition}